 Grand Crus Weekend

-One of the most anticipated events in Bordeaux’s wine world is the Grand Crus Weekend that is usually taking place in June.
+One of the most anticipated events in Bordeaux’s wine world is the Grand Crus Weekend which usually takes place in June.
 This event, organized by the Union des Grands Crus (the regional wine classification), aims to create an international meeting of wine lovers.
-The highlight of this weekend is the major wine tasting event with more than 100 Grand Crus where you get to meet different chateaux owners.
+The highlight of this weekend is the major wine-tasting event with more than 100 Grand Crus where you get to meet different chateaux owners.
 Read more about the event and the full program here.
-This year the event will take place on June 17-19.

 If you want to visit some of the Grand Cru châteaux in Bordeaux, here are a few recommended ones: